frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On June 1, 2022
+- TASoft LLC now has its production line in place and ready to share forecasting datawith the world!

 On May 31, 2022
 - Updated technology sector index fund FTEC https://www.tasoft.net.
 Forecasting accuracy again reflects on index fund forecasting!